UoB-HPC/ipu-hpc-cookbook/README.md

-# ipu-hpc-cookbook
+# An HPC Cookbook for the Graphcore IPU
 We've had an increasing number of questions about how we've used the Graphcore Intelligence Processing Unit (IPU) for our HPC work.
 The IPU is a new platform, and most of the help and documentation for it is aimed at its core application domain: Machine Learning.
-So for other workflows, such as n-body simulation or structured/unstructued grid codes, it can be difficult to figure out how to achieve your programming aims.
+So for other workflows, such as n-body simulation or structured/unstructured grid codes, it can be difficult to figure out how to achieve your programming aims.
 We hope this repository can help you get started!